 Following the closure of the application period:

-An application template (Form 29ERA) has been developed to assist applicants in addressing the pre-defined assessment criteria as outlined in the DMITRE Regulatory Guideline MG17, and to facilitate efficient assessment and processing by DMITRE.
+Application must be made online via SARIG (preferred method) or via Form 29ERA (.pdf 384.7kb) or eForm 29ERA (.docx 636kb).
+These templates and online functionality have been developed to assist applicants in addressing the pre-defined assessment criteria as outlined in the Mineral Resources Division Regulatory Guideline MG17, and to facilitate efficient assessment and processing by the Department of State Development.

 Amendments to the Mining Act that came into force on 1 July 2011 require the holder of an EL to have an approved program for environment protection and rehabilitation (PEPR) in place prior to the commencement of any exploration activities on an EL (Mining Act 1971 Part 10A, and Mining Regulation 114).